WICG/display-locking/explainers/update-rendering.md

    DOM.
 2. DOM that is styled with `display: none` does not generate layout boxes, which means that rendering work like layout and painting is skipped.
-3. Sometime later, a user action, for example, causes the page to remove `display: none` style from some large subtree.
+3. Sometime later, a user action, for example, causes the page to remove the `display: none` style from some large subtree.
 4. At this point, the user agent renders the full subtree synchronously.